DFE-Digital/ddt-job-descriptions/app/views/jd/data-architect.md

 - Experience of the practice of data model design, following data modelling patterns.
 - Experience of creating data flow diagrams using clear notation and capturing the requirements of data orchestration.
-- Experience of delivering user-centred services through a variety of database technologies, including operation and analytical platforms.
+- Experience of delivering user-centred services through a variety of data platform technologies, including operational and analytical use cases.
 - The ability to work with technical and non-technical stakeholders to deliver on agreed plans.
 - The ability to look beyond immediate technical problems and identify the wider implications.
 - The ability to undertake data profiling and source system analysis and present clear insights to colleagues to support the end use of the data